OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.8.
 Relationship Links as `atom:link` Elements ###
 OData uses `atom:link` elements to represent the collection of relationship [link(s)](#LinksAsXMLElements) between entities.

-For example, the set of [links](#LinksAsXMLElements) between a category and related products may be represented through an `atom:link` element as a child of a catalog entry element as follows:
+For example, the set of [links](#LinksAsXMLElements) between a category and related products may be represented through an `atom:link` element as a child of a category entry element as follows:

 	<atom:link
 	  rel="http://schemas.microsoft.com/ado/2007/08/dataservices/relatedlinks/Products"